 Transition to Ind AS 116 Ministry of Corporate Affairs ("MCA") through Companies (Indian Accounting Standards) Amendment Rules, 2019 and Companies (Indian Accounting Standards) Second Amendment Rules, has notified Ind AS 116 Leases which replaces the existing lease standard, Ind AS 17 Leases, and other interpretations.
 Ind AS 116 sets out the principles for the recognition, measurement, presentation and disclosure of leases for both lessees and lessors.
 It introduces a single, on-balance sheet lease accounting model for lessees.
 The Company has adopted Ind AS 116, effective annual reporting period beginning April 1, 2019 and applied the standard to its leases, using the modified retrospective approach, with the cumulative effect of initially applying the standard, recognized on the date of initial application (April 1, 2019).
 Accordingly, the Company has not restated comparative information, instead, the cumulative effect of initially applying this standard has been recognized as an adjustment to the opening balance of retained earnings as on April 1, 2019.

-Financial Instruments:
+V. Financial Instruments:

-A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity assets and the contractual cash flow characteristics of the financial asset.
+A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity

 Classification